blair-mmai/AzureML_SentimentAnalysis/Overview-of-Microsoft-Azure-ML-Studio-for-Sentiment-Analysis.md

 # **Azure for Sentiment Analysis**

 In conclusion, Azure’s ML Studio is well suited for the business problem you have been given: using sentiment analysis to classify tweets.
-This specific PaaS is user friendly and provides the end-to-end ability for users to build, test and deploy predictive analytics solutions on their data.
+This specific PaaS is user friendly and provides the end-to-end ability for you to build, test and deploy predictive analytics solutions on your data.
 The Text Analytics API within ML Studio is extremely powerful and already contains pre-existing Sentiment Analysis tools and experiments, which can expedite project implementation.

 Good luck with running your [tutorial](https://github.com/cShellinc/AzureMLTutorial_SentimentAnalysis/wiki/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial).
 Remember to check the [FAQs](https://github.com/cShellinc/AzureMLTutorial_SentimentAnalysis/wiki/FAQs) if you run into issues.